Oncology Assessment, Data Clustering, and Escalation

 The OCN Assessment Mindset

-Oncology assessment is not a checklist alone.
-It is a process of clustering data to decide whether the patient is stable, needs same-day oncology evaluation, or needs emergency care.
-The nurse integrates cancer type, stage or disease status, recent treatments, immune status, biomarker-directed therapy, surgical or radiation history, comorbidities, medications, baseline function, and the patient's report of change.
-The OCN exam often rewards the answer that recognizes a dangerous pattern early.
+Oncology assessment is a process of clustering data to decide whether the patient is stable, needs same-day oncology evaluation, or needs emergency care.
+The nurse integrates cancer type, disease status, recent treatments, immune status, biomarker-directed therapy, surgical and radiation history, comorbidities, medications, baseline function, and the patient's report of change.
+OCN scenario items consistently reward the answer that recognizes a dangerous pattern early and escalates appropriately.

 Core Data Elements